 Secure, Individual Login and Passcode: Students are provided a GID number and Username.
+These assigned identifiers are used or other University programs.
+Admission policies are based on inclusiveness - Grantham believes everyone should have the opportunity to pursue a college degree.

-These assigned identifiers are used to access Blackboard, and to access the GLife Student Portal in order to view course grades and related information and to complete coursework.
+to access Blackboard, and to access the GLife Student Portal in order to view course grades and related information and to complete coursework.
 Upon enrollment, new students will set up secure access to GLife via the "New User" option using the email associated with the student during the enrollment process.